Concussion and mTBI first aid

 For more about supplements, see:

-Don’t forget about your neck
+Don’t forget about the neck

 The neck isn’t merely a mechanical structure.
-It plays an essential role in your balance system and is tightly integrated with vision as well.
+It plays an essential role in one’s balance system and is tightly integrated with vision as well.
 In many ways, the neck serves as a kind of brain-body interface, and it’s a surprisingly intricate structure for something that looks so simple and elegant from the outside.

 A brief word about chiropractors